tempo-beme/Critical_Slowing_Epilepsy/README.md

 computed.
 Using the transition probabilities, the risk is randomly computed at each time.
 Forecasts in methods 1 and 2 are compared to this random forecast

-For more details see Maturana et al. 2020 - Critical slowing down as a biomarker for seizure susceptibility.
-Nature Communications